Supreme Court limits scope of obstruction charge levied against Jan. 6 defendants, including Trump

 The federal appeals court in Washington, though, ruled against Fischer in a divided decision last year.
 He then appealed to the Supreme Court, and Fischer's case marked the first in which the justices confronted the aftermath of the Jan.
 6 attack.

-It was also one of three cases before the court in its current term with implications for Trump.
-Smith told the Supreme Court in a filing in the immunity case that regardless of its ruling in Fischer's case, the obstruction charges against Trump are still valid.

-The special counsel claims that Trump deceitfully organized fake slates of electors in seven battleground states and urged state officials to send the false certificates to Congress.
+The legal fight over the obstruction law was one of three cases before the court in its current term with implications for Trump.
+In arguing that the obstruction charges against Trump would not be impacted by a ruling in this case, Smith pointed to his claims that Trump deceitfully organized fake slates of electors in seven battleground states and urged state officials to send the false certificates to Congress.
 The creation of those documents, Smith said, "satisfies an evidence-impairment interpretation."

 Robert Legare, Scott MacFarlane and Andres Triay contributed reporting.